-If a participant loses capacity or experiences diminishing or fluctuating capacity before the study ends then the research team should consult either a personal or nominated consultee as appropriate.
-Their role will be to advise on the whether the participant would want to continue participating in the study.
+In England, Wales or Northern Ireland, if a participant loses capacity or experiences diminishing or fluctuating capacity before the study ends then the research team should consult either a personal or nominated consultee as appropriate.
+Their role will be to advise on the whether the participant would want to continue participating in the study and to complete a Consultee Declaration Form.